 The RIO has one RS-232 port and one Ethernet port.
 The RS-232 port is the data set, and it is a standard serial link with a communication baud rate up to 115kbaud.
-The Ethernet port is jumper configurable for 10 or 100Base-T (default).
+The Ethernet port is an auto-negotiating 10/100Base-T link.